Juan-Bianchi/webhook-and-AWSLambda/Readme.md

 ![IssueEntity2](https://github.com/Juan-Bianchi/webhook-and-AWSLambda/assets/104390122/674d139f-7fdb-4006-b799-6c145a16af18)

 1. action: Describes the specific action that triggered the webhook.
 Examples include 'create,' 'update,' 'remove,' etc.
 2. createdAt: Indicates the date and time when the entity was last modified.
+(The time zone used is UTC).
 3. asignee: This property is present only if the issue has been assigned to a team member.
 An issue can only have one assignee.
 4. state: Provides information about the current state of the issue.
 The 'name' property within this object indicates the current status of the issue.
 5. team: Offers details about the assigned work team.